-Refer to 'How super is taxed' on page 30 for further information on contribution limits and tax.
-You may also wish to contact ANZ Staff Super or visit our website www.anzstaffsuper.com for further details.
+Refer to 'How super is taxed' on page 29 for further information on contribution limits and tax.
+You may also wish to contact ANZ Staff Super or visit our website anzstaffsuper.com for further details.
 The ATO website also provides current information on thresholds and limits as well as explanations of key concepts.

-ANZ Staff Super cannot accept any non-concessional contributions if you have not provided your TFN to ANZ Staff Super.
-See page 34 for more details on providing your TFN.
+ANZ Staff Super cannot accept any non-concessional contributions if you have not provided your TFN to us.
+See page 31 for more details on providing your TFN.

 Concessional contributions Non-concessional contributions Are the contributions taxed?
-Yes No (Assuming that the contributions made do not exceed the concessional or non-concessional contribution limits.)
-1. 15% contributions tax is deducted when the contribution is made to your account.
+Yes No (Assuming that the contributions made do not exceed the concessional or non- concessional contribution limits.)
+15% contributions tax is deducted when the contribution is made to your account.
+The benefits arising from these contributions may be taxed on withdrawal if you are under 60 years old.
 As these contributions are after-tax, you have already paid tax at your personal marginal tax rate.
-2. The benefit arising from these contributions may be taxed on withdrawal if you are under 60 years old.
 Are the investment earnings on contributions taxed?
 Yes.
 Investment earnings are taxed at up to 15%.
 Yes.
-Investment earnings are taxed at up to 15%.
-Do contributions count for Government co-contribution purposes?
-No Yes (See below for information about co-contributions)
+Investment earnings are taxed at up to 15% Do contributions count for Government co-contribution purposes?
+No Yes (See page 6 for information about co- contributions)

-^{} If your income (including concessional contributions) exceeds \$250,000 per annum, you may pay 30% contributions tax (rather than 15%) on some or all of your concessional contributions.
+If your income (including concessional contributions) exceeds \$250,000 per annum, you may pay 30% contributions tax (rather than 15%) on some or all of your concessional contributions.
 This additional tax will not apply to contributions that are subject to excess contributions tax.